Travel

 The Neighborhood: 7th Arrondissement

-It’s street cred alone to survive wars, revolutions, and even the invention of nouvelle cuisine.
-So at minimum it makes sense to put this classic on the list of the best restaurants in Paris now.
-Paris’s oldest restaurant, Petite Chaise has been on the scene since 1680.
-What’s special, aside from the cuisine, is that the restaurant pays homage to its long heritage.
-Petite Chaises takes you to the days of the 18th-century bourgeois house.
+It’s street cred alone can survive wars, revolutions, and even the invention of nouvelle cuisine.
+So, at minimum, it makes sense to put this classic on the list of the best restaurants in Paris now.
+Paris’s oldest restaurant, La Petite Chaise has been on the scene since 1680.
+What’s special aside from the cuisine, is that the restaurant pays homage to its long heritage.
+La Petite Chaise takes you to the days of the 18th-century bourgeois house.
 Stone walls, antique woodwork, candlelight and food that is unapologetically traditional French.
 This isn’t the place for foam or tweezers.
-It’s where you go for onion soup, beef cheek that falls apart, and chocolate mousse that reminds you why France owns dessert.
+It’s where you go for onion soup, beef cheeks that fall apart, and chocolate mousse that reminds you why France owns dessert.
 Colette ate here.
 Sartre ate here.
 The Beckhams come every time they’re in town.
-Petite Chaises is one of those places that makes Paris so special.
+La Petite Chaise is one of those places that makes Paris so special.

-What to Order: Onion soup, coq au vin, beef cheek, chocolate mousse
+What to Order: Onion soup, coq au vin, beef cheeks, chocolate mousse

 The Restaurant: La Renommée